 INSPIRE EDUCATE REWILD

-I’m passionate about ‘rewilding for all’, discovering, designing and leading ways for every person to connect directly with nature, and to benefit from these interactions mentally, physically and spiritually.
+I’m passionate about ‘rewilding for all’, discovering, designing and leading ways for every person to connect directly with nature, and for these interactions to benefit people, places and wildlife.

 All it takes to create a life-long love for nature, and a motivation to protect, it one moment.
 For me this was a moment shared with a kind birdwatcher when I was a teen, who’d invited me into my local members birdwatching hide, and allowed me to look through his scope, directly onto a Great Crested Grebe on its nest.
 How could something so beautiful, something so different, be so close to my home without me even knowing about it?
 What else was out there?